thomasmatlock/Electron-Udemy-Master-Electron/push to library when done/notes.md

         - anchor element with href="/new.html"
         - or, window.open("/new.html")
 Section 5: IPC Communication
-Section 6: Shared API
+    - we have ipcMain and ipcRenderer, that communicate back and forth Section 6: Shared API
 Section 7: Features & Techniques
 Section 8: Project